 All this time, I had been neglecting the fact that the power of Facebook video actually fits my strengths.
 The best Facebook videos are short.
 Most people watch without sound (though Facebook seems to be moving to autoplay with sound).
 I can take advantage of that.

 I’ve been writing blog posts on this website for more than six years now.
 I’d be lying if I told you there wasn’t at least a little bit of burnout on the horizon.
 Video could be the answer.

-It’s not only good for me, it’s good for my audience.
+It’s not only good for me, it’s good for my This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 It’s a different way to teach.
 A different way to consume content.
 And it generates, when done right, a ton of engagement.